 Communication-efficient distributed or federated learning with sparse models

 Our goal is to build a broad community around questions related to neural network sparsity.
 As such, we aim to accept all submissions that are (1) relevant to the topic area of the conference, (2) technically well-substantiated, and (3) non-trivial or previously unknown results.

-Reviewing will be conducted in a single-blind fashion.
+Reviewing will be conducted in a double-blind fashion.